 Because the program is online, homeschoolers can leave notes for their parents and vice versa if they have questions about the material or want to leave a note to explain the work.
 If children get something wrong, they can go back over it, correct it, and rework their grade on the topic.

-(As an important aside, some people think Alpha Omega is a Christian homeschooling curriculum, but they’re actually the publishers of various Christian curricula – some of which are used in Christian schools, and some of which are used in homeschools.
+(As an important aside, some people think Alpha Omega is a Christian homeschooling curriculum, but they’re actually the publishers of various Christian curricula – some of which are used in Christian schools, and some are used in homeschools.
 Their publications for homeschools include SOS, Monarch, Horizons, and Lifepac, which appear to be similar versions of the same curriculum in different formats)

 Monarch, Lifepac, and, Horizons are other Christian homeschooling curriculum programs that Alpha Omega Publications have produced.
 They are subscription-based, self-paced, and textbook options of the same basic curriculum.

 Accelerated Christian Education (ACE or ACE paces) is another Christian homeschooling curriculum that’s been around for a long time.
 Students can study at their own ‘pace’ using this program, differentiating ACE from other programs.
 ACE Ministries said this about their program: